Supxr/qa-portfolio/Test-Cases/SauceDemo/2-Product-Page/TC_SD08_SORT_ASC_PRICE.md

-# Test Case: Sorting product by using Low-to-High filter
+# Test Case: Sorting Product by Using Low-to-High Filter

 **Test Case ID:** TC_SD_08<br>
 **Test Objectives:** To verify that applying the low-to-high sorting filter arranges the products in the correct order.<br>